datagridsoftware/practical-ml/notebooks/insurance/ploting_data.md

 # Plotting data

-In most of the cases it is usefull to have a visula representation of the data.
-There are several ways of visualizing the data, and is this course we will refer to a fraction of those.
+In most of the cases it is useful to have a visual representation of the data.
+There are several ways of visualizing the data and is this course we will refer to a fraction of those.

-- Data hystogram
+- Data histogram

         dataset.hist()
         Creates a histogram of the numerical features in the dataset